mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 - [Network Profile](https://blog.networkprofile.org/tinypilot-open-sourve-ipkvm/)
 - [Botio Studio](https://youtu.be/E94A6EasaSs) (Chinese)

-Amazon downranking our listings through their Kafkaesque account health policies, so we lost a chunk of sales through that channel.
-We're now back in Amazon's good graces, and sales have picked up again.
+We lost a chunk of sales because Amazon downranked our listings through their Kafkaesque account health policies.
+We're now back in their good graces, and sales have picked up again.

 I've also heard from other founders that they see a regular summer slump around this time.
 And TinyPilot indeed had an [11% revenue drop in July 2022](/retrospectives/2022/08/).